The deadly risk of trying to reach food in Gaza

 (SOUNDBITE OF GUNFIRE)

-BABA: At 2 a.m. the gunfire just stopped, and we told ourselves maybe this is a sign from them.
-We were going to go for another run.
-I stepped on bodies, and I didn't stop.
+BABA: At 2 a.m., the gunfire just stopped, and we told ourselves, maybe this is a sign from them, they were - we were gonig to go for another run.
+I stepped on buddies, and I didn't stop.

 ESTRIN: This time, the GHF site was open.
 Baba watched large crowds tear down a fence to reach boxes of food sitting on wooden pallets.

-BABA: People came to me telling me, look at your forehead.
-There is three green laser points on my head from the American contractors, and one of them say that out loud with a speaker, no filming is allowed.
+BABA: People came to me, telling me, look at your forehead.
+There is three green laser points on my head from the American contractors, and one of them said out loud with a speaker, no filming is allowed.

 BABA: I pulled 5 kilograms of rice.
-It was open with some sand in it, but I didn't care.
+It was open with some sand on it, but I didn't care.
 It's food.
 I can wash it.

 ESTRIN: His cousin got trampled on the ground by the crowds, and he helped pull him up.
 Then they fought upstream through a river of people trying to leave with their bags of food.
 Walking back, they were stopped by four masked thieves.